stoplightio/prism/packages/http/README.md

 };
 ```

-Generating static responses means that if an OAS operation's response has any examples defined the payload we construct will use those examples.
+Generating static responses means that if an OpenAPI operation's response has any examples defined the payload we construct will use those examples.

 This contrasts "dynamic responses" which means generating responses from a json schema.